Some history on High Street Saltley in Birmingham in the County of Warwickshire

 This view shows the bakery run by the Barnes family for many years.
 The lettering on the wall is that of Joseph A. Barnes who operated the business with his wife Constance.
 Joseph took over the business from his father Arthur Barnes.
 Joseph's son remarked on the Birmingham History Forum that "after the war the family moved to Great Barr but Joseph kept the bakery going into the 1970s."
 He remembers that they used to have drink in the Tilt Hammer on Saturday lunchtimes after all the baking was finished.
 He recalled that "there was an off-licence on the corner of Adderley Road and High Street."
 He also remembered "Bentley's the tailor, a watch shop where he was bought his first watch, a vets, Chaplain's, Abbott's Car Sales, Arthur Wallis the greengrocer."
 He added that "around the corner in Adderley Road there was a sweet shop, a greengrocer and barber's shop near where the Number 8 bus stopped.
 Everyone called the barber Denis because he looked like Denis Compton!"

-"A verdict of "Accidental death was returned at a Birmingham inquest today on Henry Mawby [otherwise Morbey], of Corfield Terrace,
+"A verdict of "Accidental death" was returned at a Birmingham inquest today on Henry Mawby [otherwise Morbey],

 "Crushed by Railway Trucks"